Red rot of sugarcane

 Acervulus of Colletortichum falcatum

-Red rot is caused by fungus Colletotrichum falcatum Went.
+Red rot is caused by the fungus Colletotrichum falcatum Went.
 The perfect stage of this fungus is Glomerella tucumanensis (Speg.)
 Arx and Muller, which belongs to ascomycetes.

 Systematic position